tsingke/EMTLBO/README.md

  ## Acknowledgements

-This work is supported by Natural Science Foundation of Shandong Province (62006144), Major Fundamental Research Project of Shandong Province (No. ZR2019ZD03), and Taishan Scholar Project of Shandong Province (No. ts20190924).
+This work is supported by the National Natural Science Foundation of China (No. 62006144), the Major Fundamental Research Project of Shandong, China (No. ZR2019ZD03), and the Taishan Scholar Project of Shandong, China (No. ts20190924).

 **Thank you for taking the time to review our paper and we would like to express our sincere gratitude to you!
 Best Regards！**